gabrielkassjohnson/computer-vision-for-farm-greenhouses/README.md

 # Full Stack Computer Vision for Farm Greenhouses

 ## Abstract
 Computer vision technology for farms has matured quickly in recent years, due largely to healthy interest and funding.
 A full stack engineering solution for this problem consists of at least three main parts: controlling costs for firmware and hardware construction, finding or creating appropriate training sets for desired tasks, and engineering applications for useful model outputs.
 Data engineering and networking infrastructure are a necessary precondition for achieving these, but not strictly in the data science loop.
 Where they collide is data curration and interpretation, which is still a difficult and intensive manual process, requiring some knowledge of the data and it's tendencies.
 Here we describe an extremely low cost, open-source, full stack computer vision system for farm greenhouses.
-First we'll discuss hardware construction, touch briefly on data collection in the field and it's challenges, then turn to training a segmentation neural net with publicly available datasets, and finally discuss a few applications of the combined system, like pest identification and predicting growth curves for harvestable plant mass, pointing the way towards useful farm analytics dashboards.
+First we'll discuss hardware construction, touch briefly on data collection in the field and it's challenges, then turn to training a segmentation neural net with publicly available datasets, and finally discuss a few applications of the combined system, like pest identification, and predicting growth curves for harvest yeild and timing [Adak 2021, Riera 2021], pointing the way towards useful farm analytics dashboards.

 ## Lowering the Cost of Farm Research Cameras